-The campus is equipped with audio/visual equipment such as projectors and tvs, which assist the instructor in creating a production based learning environment.
+The campus is equipped with audio/visual equipment such as projectors and TV/Video/DVD players, which assist the instructor in creating a production based learning environment.
 Computer labs are organized to maximize learning outcomes central to a specific course of study.
 Desktop computers are networked in most classrooms throughout the campus.

 Students enrolled in Medical Programs will work with equipment common to their field of study.
 Medical Assistant and Medical Billing Office Administration students will utilize computers to simulate Electronic Medical Records (EMR) and other medical office documentation.
 Medical Assistant students will utilize equipment used to take blood pressure, collect lab specimens, give injections, and more.
-Some of the Vocational Nursing lab equipment includes mannequins, medication carts, and patient monitors.
+Some of the Vocational Nursing lab equipment includes manneguins, medication carts, and patient monitors.
 Physical Therapist Assistant student lab equipment examples include patient tables, treadmill, stethoscopes, walkers, canes, weights, and more.
+The Pharmacy Technician lab contains equipment present in both hospital and retail pharmacy settings.
+Examples of pharmacy lab equipment include prescription shelves, counting and filling supplies, equipment to simulate sterile and non-sterile compounding, and more.

-Students in Heating Ventilation and Air Conditioning work in

-labs designed to compliment equipment used in their career paths.
+Students in Heating Ventilation and Air Conditioning work in labs designed to compliment equipment used in their career paths.
 HVAC students will troubleshoot Air Compressors, Ice Machines, Residential and Commercial AC and Heating Units.
-HVAC students will be provided tool kits that include tools appropriate to the trade.
-Welding Technician students will utilize a variety of welding equipment which includes but is not limited to grinders, cutters, saws, and welders.
-Industrial Maintenance and Automated Technology students will utilize PLC trainers, electrical and wiring board trainers, and will sometimes learn utilizing equipment in both the HVAC and Welding labs.
+HVAC students will be provided tool kits containing tools appropriate to the trade.

-Students enrolled in the Culinary Arts or Baking and Pastry courses will be learning their craft at Institute of Technology's full service kitchen.
+Students enrolled in the Culinary Arts Specialist or Baking and Pastry Specialist courses will be learning their craft at Institute of Technology's full service kitchen.
 The kitchen is equipped with ovens, broilers, walk-in freezer, demonstration tables and baking ovens to provide culinary students with a learning environment similar to those found in restaurants.
 In addition to chef's uniforms, culinary students will be provided either a cutlery set or a baking tool set.